apache/james-project/README.txt

 Where :
 - HOSTNAME: is the hostname you want to give to your James container.
 This DNS entry will be used to send mail to your James server.

+You can add an optional port binding to port 8000, to expose the webadmin server.
+Please note that users are not authenticated on webadmin server, thus you should avoid exposing it in production.

 Run James with Java 6 + Spring + JPA
 ====================================